Support UH Students by Giving to the Cougar Emergency Fund

 Who is Eligible for the Cougar Emergency Fund?

 Currently enrolled UH undergraduate or graduate students who are in good standing are eligible to receive Cougar Emergency Funds, with priority given to those enrolled full time.
-Some students may also be eligible to receive emergency financial support through the University provided by the federal CARES Act.

 The Cougar Emergency Fund is housed in the Division of Student Affairs and Enrollment Services, and it is administered through the Office of Scholarship and Financial Aid.